CW Ticket Sentiment Analyzer

 - ticket ID

-Processing flow
+Processing Flow

-Section titled “Processing flow”For each ticket:
+Section titled “Processing Flow”For each ticket in the input array:

-Retrieve ticket metadata and last update time
+- Retrieve ticket metadata and last update time from ConnectWise.

-Check cache for matching sentiment record
+- Check cache for a matching sentiment record using the ticket ID and

-- generate sentiment using LLM analysis
+- Generate sentiment using LLM analysis of the note content.

-- store result in cache
+- Store the result in cache.

-Smart analysis
+Smart Analysis

-Section titled “Smart analysis”Sentiment analysis is generated using LLM interpretation of ticket notes.
+Section titled “Smart Analysis”Sentiment analysis is generated using LLM interpretation of ticket notes.

 The function extracts: